 - Administrative burden to get the claim paid and the bill resolved

-When those costs are high, utilization becomes a privilege, not a benefit.
+When those costs are high, usage becomes a privilege, not a benefit.

 The “DEI spaghetti stack”: when point solutions fragment access

-Many employers try to solve DEI gaps by adding vendors.
-The result can be a benefits environment where employees have multiple apps, multiple rules, and multiple support channels-none of which feels like a clear front door.
+Many employers try to solve DEI gaps by stacking more vendors.
+The result: a benefits environment where employees have multiple apps, multiple rules, and multiple support channels—none of which feels like a clear front door.

 - More eligibility files and integration points to manage